 One of our priorities is to ensure the surrounding area on Thunder Point is returned to a state that protects its environmental values.
 This was important during the initial site clearing where we removed tonnes of contaminated material from the area.
 This contained heavy metal from the adjoining rifle target facility which had been abandoned many years earlier.

-The large mound that’s been created along the east and north of the treatment plant will help to minimise visual impacts once the area is revegetated at the end of the project.
+The large mound that’s been created along the east and north of the treatment plant will help to minimise visual impacts once the area is revegetated over the next few years.

-The upgrade will ensure the plant has sufficient capacity for a projected increase in sewage volumes while continuing to protect public health and the environment.
-It will help secure the region’s future as a popular and attractive region for investment.
+The upgrade ensures the plant has sufficient capacity for a projected increase in sewage volumes while continuing to protect public health and the environment.
+It also helps to secure the region’s future as a popular and attractive region for investment.

-The upgrade will provide additional capacity at the plant, allowing for an additional $199 million of annual economic value and 1,512 more jobs for the region by 2040.
+The upgrade provides additional capacity at the plant, allowing for an additional $199 million of annual economic value and 1,512 more jobs for the region by 2040.

 The plant currently services nearly 15,000 houses – a figure expected to increase by more than 80 per cent to 25,000 properties in the next 50 years.